 The Messaging tab enables you to reach out to individual users or groups of users.
 You may use this feature to inquire about sessions, share news and files, and, for multiple Managers, keep all admin conversations in one place.

 The Resources tab is where best practices and other useful information about your Portal and sessions are shared.
-This is where you can also upload custom documents provided by your organization, such as tips, guidelines, etc. that you would like your users to have access to.

 The Reporting tab is your in-depth data source, providing key engagement information about your program, including:

 On the Team subscription plan, you may download a CSV file with this raw data presented.

 With your Teams subscription plan, you are able to build one mentorship program and monitor it via your Program Manager Dashboard.
 If you'd like to build more than one program, please upgrade to Pro or contact sales for à la carte pricing.

 In this context, a program is formed by a private group of mentees and mentors who connect for a specific reason, via their private portal, while a unique set of KPIs are measured.